 Panama Amazons are mostly green with a bright yellow triangular patch on their foreheads.
 They have a patch of red on the tops of their wings, flesh-colored feet, and horn-colored beaks.
 The eye is orange surrounded by an unfeathered white ring.
 Their markings often lead people to confuse them with the popular yellow-naped Amazon parrot.

 Panama Amazons are social, entertaining birds that have become increasingly popular as pets in recent years.
 Their high intelligence, coupled with their playful nature, makes them well-suited as pets for families and active households.

 This bird, although not large, needs a roomy cage.
-A good enclosure is one with a 2 x 3-foot footprint, with 2 1/2 to 5 feet in height.
+A good enclosure is one with a 2-foot by 3-foot footprint with 2 1/2 to 5 feet in height.
 A playpen on top of the cage, including a hanging perch, will encourage exercise.
 Amazon parrots, including the Panama, can tolerate a wide range of temperatures but do keep them away from drafts.

 Amazon parrots thrive on social interaction, and they need it to remain healthy and happy.
 Birds that are neglected often fall into destructive behavior patterns and depression, which can manifest itself in various physical and emotional problems.
 It's important for Panama Amazon owners to set aside a period of time each day for one-on-one interaction with the bird, in order to establish and maintain a healthy bond.
 For owners unable to provide enough daily interaction, keeping a pair of birds may provide them with the social contact they need.